hilcharge/fattybugs/README.md

 It includes scripts for basic tasks, and a module with a basic API for anyone who is interested in building a larger application.

 It has not been tested with any teams larger than one (myself).
-Larger teams or teams should probably consider a more feature rich tool set, although everyone is free to, and encouraged to try to use this as a starting point for any larger applications, but please do not blame me if it turns out not to work.
+Larger teams or teams with trust issues should probably consider a more feature rich tool set, although everyone is free to, and encouraged to try to use this as a starting point for any larger applications, but please do not blame me if it turns out not to work.

 Any feedback is greatly appreciated.